dougrandrade/dougrandrade.github.io/README.md

 - Bachelor of Science in Political Science (2008)
   - United States Naval Academy
 - Master of Business Administration (2021)
-  - College of William & Mary Raymond A. Mason School of Business
+  - College of William & Mary
 - Master of Science in Business Analytics (2023)
-  - College of William & Mary Raymond A. Mason School of Business
+  - College of William & Mary
 - Certificate of Data Science (December 2024)
   - Naval Postgraduate School